enterdevstudio/seagrass-microbiome/README.md

 ## taxon with highest average abundance
 tax.2[which(tax.2$otu == names(which(rowMeans(sub.dat.rel) == max(rowMeans(sub.dat.rel))))), ]
 ```
 It happens to be a cyanobateria in the order *Nostocales*.
 This taxon has the highest average relative abundance, by far.
+We should do some digging and verify that this isn't a common misclassification for Chloroplasts or something.

 Let's visualize the leaf graph now.
-This time I'll label nodes by taxonomic order.

 ```
 ## add taxonomy if you want to color or label nodes by taxon